 On February 18, 2019, TCI presented a draft list of projects to the City Council Transportation Committee.
 During the briefing, the Committee recommended staff revise the list to include more projects supporting alternative transportation.
-The Committee also requested staff present a revised project list at the City Council Transportation Committee on March 18, 2019.

 ISSUE:

 The 15 projects and programs proposed by TCI have been selected based primarily on the following five factors: